Mike Perry (fighter)

-Mike Perry (born September 15, 1991) is an American professional mixed martial artist.
-He currently competes in the Middleweight division in the Bare Knuckle Fighting Championship (BKFC).
-Perry has formerly competed for the Ultimate Fighting Championship (UFC), where he fought 15 times.
+Michael Joseph Perry (born September 15, 1991) is an American professional mixed martial artist and bare-knuckle boxer currently competing in the Middleweight division of the Bare Knuckle Fighting Championship (BKFC), where he is the current "King of Violence" champion.
+Perry also competed in the Ultimate Fighting Championship (UFC) 15 times.
+As of October 4, 2025, he is #4 in the BKFC men's pound-for-pound rankings.

 Background

 Perry was born in Flint, Michigan, on September 15, 1991.
 For much of his life, he moved around to different schools between Michigan and Florida.
-He said, "(In Michigan) I was one of maybe 10 white kids in the whole school, so I was bullied a lot.
+He said, "[In Michigan], I was one of maybe 10 white kids in the whole school, so I was bullied a lot.
 It was the same thing at other schools.
 I wouldn’t back down, so I would get into fights."
 This instability led him to a path of drugs, house arrest, probation violation, and jail.
 Perry started training boxing at age 11.
 Upon his release from jail for burglary, he got a job as a trainer at a UFC gym in Winter Springs, Florida.
 His work as a trainer led to his career as a fighter.

 Mixed martial arts career

 Early career

 Perry made his professional debut in September 2014, after completing 11 amateur fights with a record of 8–3.
 He competed for several regional promotions across the United States.
-In just under two years, he fought nine times while finishing all of his opponents via KO/TKO.
+In just under two years, he fought nine times while finishing all of his opponents via Knockout/Technical Knockout.